AnotherJohnH/Hardware/picoX7/README.md

                    +-----------+
 ```
 ### WAVESHARE_REV2_1
-This build is for an I2S DAC based around the Cirrus Logic CS4344 on a WaveShare module Rev 2.1.
-This DAC has the added requirement for an extra MCLK signal compared to other I2S DACs.
+Support for an I2S DAC based around the Cirrus Logic CS4344 on a WaveShare module.
+This DAC has the added requirement compare to other I2S DACs for an extra MCLK signal.
 Also note, Cirrus Logic have discontinued this device.

 The pin allocations match the WaveShare module so that it can be used in a piggy back configuration.
 ```